open-web3-stack/open-runtime-module-library/xtokens/README.md

 }
 ```

-If Parachain don't want have this case, can simply return None:
+If Parachain don't want have this case, can simply return None.
+A default implementation is provided by `DisabledParachainFee` in `xcm-support`.

 ```rust
 parameter_type_with_key! {